ankane/ahoy_guide/README.md

 ## Technical Notes

+References to “unique id” in this guide refer to a [UUID](http://en.wikipedia.org/wiki/Universally_unique_identifier).
+These should be stored as a 128-bit number, not a string (except for logs).

-Visitors and visits should be given a [UUID](http://en.wikipedia.org/wiki/Universally_unique_identifier) *on the server* for web apps and stored in cookies.
-Ids should be stored as a 128-bit number, not a string (except for logs).
+Visitors and visits should be given a unique id *on the server* for web apps and stored in cookies.

 ## People